University of West Georgia

-1. All courses and support for distance and distributed education at UWG will comply with the standards of the Southern Regional Electronic Campus and the BOR.
+1. All courses and support for distance and distributed education at UWG will comply with the standards of the Southern Regional Electronic Campus, SACS-COC, and the BOR.

 2. Distance courses, either credit, or non-credit must have comparable student learning as programs on campus.
 All distance courses must be complete and coherent, with provisions for appropriate interaction among faculty and students, and appropriate course supervision.

-3. Responsibility for assuring compliance with standards falls under the auspices of the Distance Education Director (IDEA).
+3. Responsibility for assuring compliance with standards falls under the auspices of the Insitutional Distance Education Administrator, Dr. Melanie Clay (IDEA).

 4. Formal evaluation of student satisfaction and perceived learning in DE courses is conducted each term by the DDE.
 Periodic (annual or semi-annual) evaluation of faculty satisfaction and training is conducted by the DDE.

 5. An annual review and updating of standards and goals is conducted each summer by the DDE staff.